-September has always been one of my favorite months in the city of light.
-There's a sense of transition that I've always found exciting, as summer laziness culminates and a surge of energy from "la rentrée"-- that very French concept that translates roughly as "back to school" but concerns adults too-- falls over the city.
+September has always been a cherished and exciting in the city of light.
+There's a sense of transition that many people find exciting and stimulating, as summer laziness culminates and a surge of energy from "la rentrée"-- that very French concept that translates roughly as "back to school" but concerns adults too-- falls over the city.
 Everything comes out of summer vacation mode, from shops reopening to politicians getting back to work and newspapers grinding out thicker editions again.
 More than the calendar New Year in Paris, September is the city's de facto nouvel an.

 Why to Love September in the City of Light?

 With the peak tourist season winding down, air and hotel fares take a dip, but the weather is just as nice, if not nicer, than during the summer months.
 The laid-back, summer-vacation ambiance is still lingering around the city, but most Parisians are back in town, creating an interesting mix of fun and authenticity.
 Those wishing to avoid the cramped conditions of peak season may find September to be one of the best times of the lower season to visit.
 Late September is probably the better choice for avoiding the tail-end of high season, however.

 September can also be an ideal time for experiencing a cruise on the Seine river or on Paris canals and waterways, especially on hot days when breezes off the water offer a welcome reprieve.
 Alternatively, if you wish to explore the city by foot, our 2-day Paris itinerary will show you both classic and hidden nooks of the city.

 - Through October: "Musical Waters" show at the Chateau de Versailles-- experience the mingling of light, water, and classical music in the gardens of the world's most famous chateau, perfect for a mid-summer stroll.
 (Read more)